Rhythmic Gymnastics Grand Prix

-The Rhythmic Gymnastics Grand Prix circuit is an annual series of tournaments in rhythmic gymnastics open to gymnasts from all over the globe.
-The series consists of a number of stages in different countries in Europe and is the most important series of competitions outside of those organized by the Fédération Internationale de Gymnastique (FIG) or European Gymnastics, and the competitors include the world's top gymnasts.
+The Rhythmic Gymnastics Grand Prix circuit is an annual series of tournaments in rhythmic gymnastics open to gymnasts from around the world.
+The series consists of several stages held in different countries in Europe and is considered one of the major competition circuits outside those organized by the Fédération Internationale de Gymnastique (FIG) or European Gymnastics.
+Competitors include many of the world's leading gymnasts.

-Each Grand Prix stage is held as an all-around qualification competition, followed by four apparatus finals with hoop, ball, clubs and ribbon.
-The final event in the circuit is commonly referred to as the Grand Prix Final.
-The focus in each stage is on individual performances, though groups have also been allowed to compete in some stages since, at least, 1995.
+Each Grand Prix stage is conducted as an all-around qualification competition, followed by four apparatus finals in hoop, ball, clubs, and ribbon.
+The concluding event of the circuit is commonly referred to as the Grand Prix Final.
+The focus of each stage is on individual competition, although group events have also been included at some stages since at least 1995.

-The Grand Prix circuit should not be confused with the Rhythmic Gymnastics World Cup series, which is a competition officially organized by the FIG, whereas the Grand Prix is neither organized nor promoted by the FIG.
+The Grand Prix circuit should not be confused with the Rhythmic Gymnastics World Cup series, which is officially organized by the FIG. In contrast, the Grand Prix is neither organized nor promoted by the FIG.

 History

 The Grand Prix circuit was established in 1994.
-The then vice-president of the International Gymnastics Federation, Hans-Jürgen Zacharias, and Robert Baur, came up with the idea of a series of events held in different cities, and the rules were drafted in the course of many meetings with European Gymnastics.
-The objective was to bring together and rank the elite of international rhythmic gymnastics.
-Prize money was also provided, which was a first for rhythmic gymnastics competitions.
-Nations which have hosted Grand Prix stages include Austria, Belarus, Belgium, Bulgaria, Czech Republic, Estonia, France, Germany, Israel, Netherlands, Slovakia, Slovenia, Spain, Russia, and Ukraine.
+The idea for a series of events held across different cities was developed by then vice-president of the International Gymnastics Federation, Hans-Jürgen Zacharias, together with Robert Baur.
+The rules were subsequently drafted through a series of meetings with the European Gymnastics Union.
+The objective of the circuit was to bring together and rank the elite of international rhythmic gymnastics.
+Prize money was also introduced, marking the first time it was awarded in rhythmic gymnastics competitions.

+Nations that have hosted Grand Prix stages include Austria, Belarus, Belgium, Bulgaria, Czech Republic, Estonia, France, Germany, Israel, Netherlands, Slovakia, Slovenia, Spain, Russia, and Ukraine.